Jordan Nobbs

-Jordan Nobbs (born 8 December 1992) is an English professional footballer who plays for Women's Super League club Aston Villa.
-She previously played for Sunderland and Arsenal.
+Jordan Nobbs (born 8 December 1992) is an English professional footballer who plays for Newcastle United W.F.C. in the Women's Super League 2.

+She started her career with Sunderland, before spending 13 years with Arsenal.
+Nobbs joined Aston Villa in 2023 and spent two years at the club.

-Nobbs has played for the England women's national team at the youth and senior levels.
+Nobbs has played for the England women's national team at the youth and has 71 caps at the senior level.

+On 5 October 2024, Nobbs broke the Women's Super League appearance record, after she played in her 193rd match.
+The individual record had been held by Chelsea midfielder Sophie Ingle, who was at the time out with an ACL injury.

 Club career

 Early career

 Nobbs joined the Sunderland centre of excellence aged eight, and was also attached to Middlesbrough as a youngster.
 In the 2008–09 season, she emulated her father Keith Nobbs by representing Durham schools, while a pupil at Sedgefield Community College.

 Sunderland

 2008–09: Call up to first team

 Upon turning 16 in December 2008, Nobbs began playing for the Sunderland first-team.
 In her first season in senior football, Nobbs helped Sunderland win the FA Women's Premier League Northern Division and reach the 2009 FA Women's Cup final, where they were narrowly beaten by Arsenal.

 2009–2011: Awards and transfer

 The following season, Nobbs was an "integral" part of Sunderland's success as they finished fifth in their first season back at the top level.
 In November 2009, Nobbs scored against Arsenal, as Sunderland inflicted only the Gunners' second league defeat in more than six years.
 At the end of the season, Nobbs was named manager's and player's player of the year at Sunderland.
 She also won the 2010 FA Young Player of the Year award.

 When Sunderland's bid to join the FA WSL failed, Nobbs was approached by several of the leading clubs in the country.
 She eventually signed for Arsenal in August 2010.
 With Arsenal awaiting the impending arrival of the FA WSL which would become a summer competition for the first six seasons, Nobbs continued to play for Sunderland in the 2010–11 Premier League.
 Sunderland won the league that season but were not promoted as the WSL lineup was already confirmed.